Formation of Popular Travel Routes to Majestic Himalayan Region

 Trek to Everest Base Camps from Tibet

-Travellers can either go all the way to the base camp by car or they can get down at Rongbu town to trek the remaining 4-5 kilometres to the base camp.
+Travellers can either go all the way to the base camp by car or they can get down at Rongbu town to trek the remaining 4-5 kilometers to the base camp.

 Everest Base Camp Trekking